gracino/Ziplink-HA-Radius/README.md

  1. Review proposal for Alpha system.
 Pending.
  1. Approve proposal for Alpha system.
 Pending.
  1. Work on alpha version.
 Done.
  1. Work on beta version.
-Started documentation.
+Docs, repo work, adding MySQL master and replication startup/config.

 ## Production System Fix
 Linux system admin work determined that the VM used was not resourced correctly.
 Lack of cores and RAM were